kristian-green-byu/startup/README.md

 - React: Application will be designed to function within the React web framework

 # Deliverables
-Note: As of now, I haven't finished any deliverables, so the information stated will certainly be subject to change
+Note: As of now, I haven't finished any deliverables, so the information stated will certainly be subject to change.

 ## HTML Deliverable
 I will implement the main functionality of my application with HTML.